List of Saw characters: Brenda

 Brenda is a pimp who appears in Saw IV as a victim in Daniel Rigg's game.
 Art Blank had acted as her lawyer in previous criminal trials and got her acquitted.
 Brenda is placed in a machine designed to tear her scalp from her head and Rigg is instructed to simply walk away from her as she is not worth saving.
 After he dials the lock combination written on the gears to release her, she attacks him with a knife that had been hidden in the room.
-Rigg subdues her by throwing her into a mirror, and by the time the police arrive at the scene she has already died from blood loss.
 She had been told by Jigsaw that Rigg was there to arrest her and the only way to prevent Rigg from sending her to prison for her crimes was to kill him.
+Rigg subdues her by throwing her into a mirror, and she dies of blood loss before the police and FBI find her.